steinelp/esphome_gree_ac/README.md

 So that’s both an ESP01 and the ‘adaptor’ board for 3.3V ↔ 5V conversion (since the ESP01 uses 3.3V and the AC uses 5V).

-Create a new project in the ESPbuilder from Home assistant and use my YAML.
+Create a new project in the ESPbuilder from Home assistant and use my YAML (from the examples directory), copy or modify the info from the generated YAML to mine, where it says '[insert yours]'.
 Then you should be able to compile it.
 I think you can flash directly from Home Assistant, but I downloaded the compiled binary and flashed with: https://github.com/esphome/esphome-flasher/releases